Does a Spinone Italiano Bark a Lot?

 Written by Mark Dalley

-We have been proud Spinone owners for the past eight years.
+We have been proud Spinone owners for over ten years.
 From puppies to adults, we've learned a lot about this wonderful breed.
 They just might be the best-kept secret in the dog world.
 Whether you already own a Spinone or are thinking of getting one, we're happy to share what we've learned about this amazing dog and hope you find it useful.
+It's all part of Spinone Life!

 Spinoni are fun-loving dogs that are great with children and other dogs.
 If you’re considering a Spinone, you probably want to know something about the barking tendencies of the breed.
 We have two Spinoni now so I have first-hand knowledge of our dog’s barking tendencies.
 But, I also wanted to see what other owners experience with their Spinoni.
-So, I decided to do some research into whether others consider Spinone to be frequent barkers.
+So, I decided to do some research into whether others consider a Spinone to be a frequent barker.

 A Spinone Italiano does not bark a lot compared to other breeds.
 They have a relatively low tendency to bark when they are trained and well-exercised.
 They are very social and do not react to many situations with barking.